-Are you new to the sport of Triathlon, recovering from injuries, just getting into shape, learning how to swim, bike, and run (all together or learning a new skill), and a full sprint distance triathlon would be a bit too much?
-Then, the Longmont Try-a-Tri (super-sprint triathlon distance) is the right Triathlon for you to take on!
+Are you new to the sport of triathlon, recovering from injuries, just getting into shape, learning how to swim, bike, and run (all together or learning a new skill), or just feel that a full sprint distance triathlon would be a bit too much?
+Then the Longmont Try-a-Tri (super-sprint triathlon distance) is the right triathlon for you to take on.

 The Longmont Try-a-Tri is not about what place you finish in, it is about having fun while finishing a TRIATHLON!